 Venice Cruise Terminal Hotels

 The San Basilio quay and terminal building are at the foot of the Fondamente delle Zattere, a pedestrian promenade that extends all the way from the San Basilio vaporetto stop to the tip of Dorsoduro and St. Mark's Basin.
+(The Santa Marta pier, used by river vessels and other ships, is an extension of the San Basilio pier.)
 Consider yourself lucky if your ship is moored here, because the historic center is just across a small wooden footbridge from San Basilio.

 Three other hotels are fairly close to the San Basilio terminal: